oauth-wg/oauth-browser-based-apps/draft-ietf-oauth-browser-based-apps.md

 * Clarified that section 8 is talking about OAuth tokens specifically
 * Mentioned that localStorage is synchronous
 * Applied suggestions about scope of malicious JS code from Martin Thompson's review
+* Clarified "attacking the service worker" to be explicit that this is about the authorization code flow

 -22